 Recall from Sec.
-2 that, informally speaking, CFFs provide a 479 quantitative summary of the way a program partitions the in-480 put space into equivalence classes.
-A plausible design of such 481 a program feature involves counting the number of inputs in 482 each input equivalence class.
-However, this requires explor-483 ing all possible paths of a program and can be intractable 484 in general.
-Instead, we leverage the available test suite to 485 restrict our focus to a subset of the input equivalence classes.
-486 Intuitively, CFFs only track the number of inputs belonging to 487 input equivalence classes that contain some test input.
-488
+2 that, informally speaking, CFFs provide a quantitative summary of the way a program partitions the input space into equivalence classes.
+A plausible design of such a program feature involves counting the number of inputs in each input equivalence class.
+However, this requires exploring all possible paths of a program and can be intractable in general.
+Instead, we leverage the available test suite to restrict our focus to a subset of the input equivalence classes.
+Intuitively, CFFs only track the number of inputs belonging to input equivalence classes that contain some test input.